reza-asad/3DSSR/README.md

 parallel -j5 "python3 -u build_scenes_matterport.py {1} {2} {3}" ::: 5 ::: 0 1 2 3 4 ::: build_scenes
 python3 -u build_scenes_matterport.py split_train_test_val
 ```
 4. Extract 3D pointclouds from the objects.
 The pointclouds are later fed into [3D Point Capsule Networks][2] and the latent capsules are used for category prediction.
+This step can be skipped if you plan to use the latent capsules trained by us.
 ```
 parallel -j5 "python3 -u extract_point_clouds.py {1} {2} {3}" ::: 5 ::: 0 1 2 3 4 ::: extract_pc
 python3 extract_point_clouds.py split_train_test_val